Agriculture in Lebanon: Crops

 Lebanon produces crops in five major categories: cereals, fruits (not including olives), olives, industrial crops (such as sugar beet and tobacco), and vegetables.
 Fruit and olive trees occupy 45% of the total cultivated area, and have increased by about 230,000 m2 in the past 10 years.
 The area covered by greenhouse production has also significantly increased over the past years, from 6,700 m2 in the late 1980s to almost 50,000 m2 in 1999.
-Agricultural production in greenhouses is more intensive than in open fields and requires more agro-chemicals (pesticides and fertilizers).
+Agricultural production in greenhouses is more intensive than in open fields and requires more agrochemicals (pesticides and fertilizers).
 Agricultural production is concentrated in the Beqaa, which accounts for 42% of total cultivated land.
 The Beqaa hosts 62% of the total area used for industrial crops (including sugar beet, tobacco, and vineyards) and 57% of the total area used for cereal production.
-The North (Akkar and Koura regions) host 40% the area used for olive production in the country.
+The North (Akkar and Koura regions) hosts 40% of the area used for olive production in the country.
 Fruit trees cover 24% of the total cultivated area.
 This table lists the land used for major types of crops by Governorates (in m2) for year 1999: Lebanon also produces cannabis for medical use.

 Livestock

-Livestock production in Lebanon is an important activity, particularly in mountainous areas and in the Baalbek–Hermel area on the eastern mountain chain where soil fertility is relatively low.
+Livestock production in Lebanon is an important activity, particularly in mountainous areas and in the Baalbek–Hermel area on the eastern mountain chain, where soil fertility is relatively low.
 While the number of goats have been relatively stable for more than two decades, sheep production has increased sharply.
 In recent years, livestock production (goats and sheep) has relied increasingly on feed blocks and feed supplements, thereby reducing dependence on wild grazing and ultimately leading to more sedentary animal production.
 Bovines and dairy production is becoming increasingly popular.
 In the past five years, several medium-to large-scale dairy farms have been established in the North and in the Beqaa.
 Several grant and loan agreements (proposed by organizations such as USAID) have encouraged farmers to expand dairy production.
 The table shows the evolution of livestock production from 1980 to 1999: